tlowerison/authzen/storage-backends/diesel/README.md

     foreign key (item_id) references item (id)
 );
 ```
-Note that the placement of the `item_id` as the second column *is required*, in the table, otherwise, there is a chance that
+Note that the placement of `item_id` as the second column in the table *is required*, otherwise, there is a chance that
 the diesel table model will still compile but with the ids swapped for example if the `id` and `item_id` columns are also swapped in the sql table definition.
 ```rust
 #[derive(Audit, Clone, Debug, Identifiable, Insertable, Queryable)]